University of California, Santa Cruz: Student life

 Most undergraduates are from California.
 The following tables show the ethnic and regional breakdown of the student body:

 UCSC students are known for political activism.
-In 2005, a Pentagon surveillance program deemed student opposition to military recruiters on campus a "credible threat," the only campus antiwar action to receive the designation.
+In 2005, a Pentagon surveillance program deemed student opposition to military recruiters on campus a "credible threat", the only campus antiwar action to receive the designation.
 In February 2006, Chancellor Denice Denton got the designation removed.
 Military recruiters declined to return to UCSC the following year, but returned in 2008 to a more low-keyed student reception and protests using elements of guerrilla theatre, rather than vandalism or physical violence.
 Thanks to students passing a $3 quarterly tuition increase to support buying renewable energy in 2006, UCSC is the sixth-largest buyer of renewable energy among college campuses nationwide.
 The Cesar Chavez Convocation is another example of student activism.

 UC Santa Cruz is also well known for its cannabis culture.
 On April 20, 2007, approximately 2,000 UCSC students gathered at Porter Meadow to celebrate the annual "420".
 Students and others openly smoked marijuana while campus police stood by.
 The once student-only event has grown since the city of Santa Cruz passed Measure K in 2006, an ordinance making marijuana use a low-priority crime for police.
 The 2007 event attracted a total of 5,000 participants.
 The university does not condone the gathering, but has taken steps to regulate the event and ensure security for all participants.
 On April 20, 2010, the school administration shut down the west entrance to campus and limited the number of buses that could drive through campus.

 On April 20, 2013, a student by the name of Gennady Tsarinsky was arrested for the possession of more than one ounce.
-Although a USCS spokesperson could not confirm the exact weight of the joint possessed by Tsarinsky, it was estimated to be nearly three pounds.
+Although a UCSC spokesperson could not confirm the exact weight of the joint possessed by Tsarinsky, it was estimated to be nearly three pounds.

 Another well known tradition is what is known as "First Rain".
 Students run around campus naked or nearly naked to celebrate the school year's first night of heavy rain.
-The run begins at Porter and proceeds to travel through all the other colleges, collecting more students in its train.
+The run begins at Porter and proceeds through all the other colleges, collecting more students in its parade.